AdobeDocs/experience-manager-screens.en/help/user-guide/tizen-player.md

 1. Click the **MENU** button from the device's remote and scroll down to **System** from the left navigation bar.

-1. Scroll down and select the **Play via URL Launcher** option.
+1. Scroll down and select the **Play via** option and change it to **URL Launcher** option.
    ![image](/help/user-guide/assets/tizen/rms-2.png)

-1. Press the **Home** button from your remote.
+1. Once the URL Launcher is set, press the **Home** button from your remote.

-1. Enter the IP address of your localhost server.
+1. Navigate to the **URL Launcher Settings** and enter the IP address of your localhost server.

-1. Select **Remote** from the **Developer Mode**.

-1. Click the **Home** button from the device's remote and select **URL Launcher**.

 1. The AEM Screens Player should now automatically install and launch on your Samsung device.

+   >[!NOTE]
+   >Both the Tizen device and the `http` server should be able to connect with each other, that is, the server should be reachable to the Tizen player.

 ## Bulk Provisioning of Tizen Player {#bulk-provisioning-tizen-player}

 >[!NOTE]
 >It can be a tedious effort to manually enter your AEM server's address in the admin UI of each and every device for a large number of devices.
-It is recommended to use Samsung Remote Management (RMS) solution for deploying and managing the solution.
+It is recommended to use Samsung Remote Management (RMS) solution for deploying and managing larger solutions.
 Refer to [Enrolling the Tizen Device to Samsung Remote Management Service (RMS)](#enroll-tizen-device-rm) for more details.

 Follow the steps below steps to bulk provision the application to point to your AEM author instance when it launches: